Srini4u/tomstar/README.md

 # tomstar
-Docker java microservice with Maven-CircleCi-DockerHub-AWS_Beanstalk
+Docker java microservice with Maven-CircleCi-DockerHub-AWS_Beanstalk.

 Thanks to :-